The Fixers Podcast

 Fixers is a podcast about real people solving real problems.
 Hosted by high schooler Amrita Kumar, each episode features entrepreneurs, inventors, and changemakers tackling challenges around the world—from cleaning up oceans to empowering farmers.
 With curiosity and a drive to understand how things actually get fixed, Amrita digs into what these fixers do, how they do it, and what we can learn from their work.
 Fixers is for anyone who believes the world’s biggest problems are worth solving—and wants to know where to start.

-To stay up to date with more stories of people solving real problems, subscribe to Fixers, leave a review, and share the episode with friends who care about energy and climate solutions.
+To stay up to date with more stories of people solving real problems, subscribe to Fixers, leave a review, and share the episode with friends who care about climate and water solutions.
 Visit our website at thefixerspodcast.com for more inspiring stories of innovation and problem-solving.

 Disclaimer